Calls for community support for Accrington walk-in centre protest march

 The 10km protest walk begins at 10am on Saturday, May 26 and is due to finish at 12noon.
 Supporters can join the walk at its half-way point at West End Business Park in Oswaldtwistle, where an additional meeting point has been arranged for 11am.

-Organisers have called on as many people to turn out for the event, and are encouraging anyone who is planning on joining them to bring balloons and banners.
+Organisers have called on as many people to turn out for the event, and are encouraging anyone who is planning on joining them to bring banners.

 The walk-in centre is due for closure by East Lancashire Clinical Commissioning Group on June 17, despite a petition being present to the government signed by some 24,000 objectors.